kubernetes/website/content/en/docs/tasks/configure-pod-container/assign-cpu-resource.md

 {{% capture overview %}}

-This page shows how to assign a CPU *request* and a CPU *limit* to a dontainer.
+This page shows how to assign a CPU *request* and a CPU *limit* to a container.
 Containers cannot use more CPU than the configured limit.
 Provided the system has CPU time free, a container is guaranteed to be allocated as much CPU as it requests.